codership/galera/Docs_tommi/python3/source/mysqlwsrepoptions.rst

 close connection to the current cluster (if any), and reconnect to the new address.
 (However, doing this at runtime may not be possible for all SST methods.)
-As of Galera 23.2.2, it is possible to provide a comma separated list of other nodes in the cluster as follows::
+As of *Galera Cluster* 23.2.2, it is possible to provide a comma separated list of other nodes in the cluster as follows::

     gcomm://node1:port1,node2:port2,...[?option1=value1&...]